Student Right to Know & Campus Security

 Student health and safety are of primary concern at Otero Junior College.
 As such, in cases of significant intoxication as a result of alcohol or other substances, the College encourages individuals to seek medical assistance for themselves or others.

-If medical assistance is sought, the Vice President of Student Services will not pursue conduct charges against the following individuals for violations of the College’s alcohol or drug policies:
+If medical assistance is sought, the Vice President of Student Affairs will not pursue conduct charges against the following individuals for violations of the College’s alcohol or drug policies:

 - The intoxicated student and

 Actively assisting requires that an individual: